abisop/nuttx-docs/en/components/filesystem/smartfs.md

 To perform allocations, the SMART MTD block layer searches each erase block on the device to identify the one with the most free sectors.
-Free sectors are those that have all bytes in the "erased state", meaning they have not been previously allocated/released since the last block erase.
-Not all sectors on the device can be allocated ... the SMART MTD block driver must reserve at least one erase-block worth of unused sectors to perform garbage collection, which will be performed automatically when no free sectors are available.
+Free sectors are those that have all bytes in the \"erased state\", meaning they have not been previously allocated/released since the last block erase.
+Not all sectors on the device can be allocated \... the SMART MTD block driver must reserve at least one erase-block worth of unused sectors to perform garbage collection, which will be performed automatically when no free sectors are available.
 When wear leveling is